 What Else Can I Do For Stress Awareness Month?

 There are a number of positive steps which you can undertake to raise awareness during Stress Awareness Month.
-Simply talking more openly about stress and mental health helps to reduce the stigma.
+Simply talking more openly about stress and mental wellbeing helps to reduce the stigma.
 Checking in with those who may be suffering from stress or anxiety – showing compassion, empathy and sharing your coping mechanisms can make the world of difference to somebody with a mental health disorder.
 Furthermore, it might help take the focus off your personal difficulties and put matters into perspective.
 And most importantly, look after yourself – make time to relax, exercise and eat a healthy diet, even when you are feeling well.